 Cabins are beautiful.
-They’re ubiquitous examples of simple architecture: a place for everything, everything in its place, and nothing that doesn’t need to be there.
+They’re archetypical examples of simple architecture: a place for everything, everything in its place, and nothing that doesn’t need to be there.
 Some walls, a fireplace to keep warm, a bed to sleep in, and some kind of heated surface upon which to cook a basic meal from un-messed-with ingredients.

 Cabins aren’t the only visuals associated with the concept of simplicity.
 Brands that make clothes, prepare food, sell real estate, and lease cars use visuals that tap into this desire to be free of some of the modern world’s more pernicious complexities.